pymor/pymor/docs/source/tutorial_external_solver.rst

 that this class will implement the `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_, which basically exposes direct access to the chunk of memory associated with a `Vector` instance to Python.
 We also see how we can dispatch multiple init functions by using `py:init` objects with C++ lambda functions.
+Note that direct memory access to the vector data from Python is not required to integrate a solver with pyMOR.
+It is, however, useful for debugging and quickly modifying or extending the solver from within Python.
+For instance, in our toy example we will use the direct memory access to quickly define a visualization of the solutions and to construct the right-hand side vector for our problem.

 .. literalinclude:: minimal_cpp_demo/model.cc
     :lines: 70-74